Houston Catastrophic Injury Attorney

 - Working with trusted healthcare professionals to fully evaluate a client’s injuries and help calculate the total losses to the victim.

-- Negotiate with all parties involved, including aggressive insurance carriers, to obtain full compensation for the client.
+- Negotiating with all parties involved, including aggressive insurance carriers, to obtain full compensation for the client.

 Catastrophic Injuries Can Occur In A Variety Of Ways

-Generally, catastrophic injuries can be defined as those that cause long-term, debilitating symptoms and require lengthy recovery processes.
+Generally, catastrophic injuries are defined as those that cause long-term, debilitating symptoms and require a lengthy recovery process.
 Often, these injuries: